adudu21isme/modified-roblox-playermodules/README.md

 #### R15 PlayerModule:
 - R15 is only supported, not R6
 - No ShiftLock

+- #### R15 Shiftlock:
+- Pretty much same to R6 Shiftlock but instead only supporting R15

 > [!NOTE]
 > For any module that has ShiftLock removed, if you are to use it, you should probably disable the regular ShiftLock option in the roblox menu so users are not confused why shift lock isnt working, To disable: